 The Monitoring Council will assess the workload associated with the developing program described here and determine the staffing requirements needed to support this effort.
-This will contribute to budget change proposals for staff and contract resources. [reference to Statute and the Water Board's administrative responsibility??].
+This will contribute to budget change proposals for staff and contract resources.

 Performance measures: The Monitoring Council will develop more detailed descriptions of the six performance measures (Table 2) and a systematic method for applying them to a wide range of web portals and the monitoring and assessment programs on which they are based.
 It will be important to improve the consistency of the performance measures and to determine whether the existing qualitative scoring system is adequate.
 The Monitoring Council will develop a plan for applying the performance measures to its web portals on a regular schedule in order to assess progress and highlight specific areas for improvement.
 The plan will include a means of reporting results to the program's staff, partners, and audiences.